POTTERY TRADITION AND VRASKIA

 ETHNOLOGIST

+I am the last of the traditional craftsmen.
+I passed my craft on to my children and they are now potters too.
+Back when we made vraskia*, there weren't any wooden hives.
+We made melokouroupes* with a special groove close to the rim in order to stop melitaki* from getting into the honey.
 The pourgoi* carried the soil, kneaded the clay, cut branches and carried them.
 During the firing, the kiln needed a lot of branches.
 We baked from morning until night and it was extremely hot - heat from the kiln, heat from the sun from above, it was exhausting.
-We made melokouroupes* with a special groove close to the rim in order to stop melitaki* from getting into the honey.
-Back when we made vraskia*, there weren't any wooden hives.
-The old potters went to villages where there was water, and make them there, so they wouldn't have to carry them.
+The old potters went to villages where there was water, and made the pottery there, so they wouldn't have to carry them.
 They would then transport them by donkey, down the narrow paths, which means that there were breakages on their way.
 They would walk from morning until night to get there, or even from night until morning, in order to sell them in the villages, to exchange in kind.
 They would go because they couldn't sell them easily.
-They would take them over there, build them and sell them in the surrounding area.

 *melokouroupes: clay honey storage containers